-She is an experienced criminal barrister and is instructed to prosecute both as leading counsel and alone.
 She has extensive experience both in white-collar and organised crime.

 Professional panel appointments

 - Grade 4 Crown Prosecution Service (CPS) prosecutor of appointed advocates.

 - Specialist prosecutor for the CPS organised crime and fraud divisions: Grade 4.

 - Specialist prosecutor for the CPS rape and serious sexual offences panel.

 Vivian is experienced in all areas of criminal confiscation, including appearing in the Court of Appeal.